Samson en Gert: Film

 Samson and Gert's first film, Hotel op Stelten (Panic at the Hotel), premiered on 12 March 2008.
 It features their friends Alberto, Octaaf, mayor Modest and Eugène.
 The plot focuses on an abandoned hotel owned by the family of Marlène.
 The building, being in bad repair, has to be demolished to make room for a high-rise building.
 Gert, who will do everything for his love, offers Marlène his help to rescue the hotel.
 The government allows Gert and his friends one week to restore the building and save it from demolition.
 Naturally the film is full of silly situations.
 Then there is the story of the two thieves.
 When Gert was a little boy, he played a lot with Marlène at the hotel which was still in use.
 At one day, two thieves had to hide a way from the police because they had stolen a very expensive diamond.
 They put the diamond away in a ball in the basement and ran off but got caught anyway.
 When they heard that the hotel was opened again during restoration for a test-public, they escaped from prison and dressed themselves as a couple to enter the hotel.
 The police started looking for them and informed Gert and Samson.
 After a long time, Gert realized that the strange couple were the two thieves.
 Because of this, the government gave the permission to keep the hotel, and financed the rest of the restoration.

+French-language version

+A French-language adaptation, Fred et Samson, started in 2007 on Club RTL.

+Samson and Fred started with shorts as hosts of Plopsa TV from 2007 to 2011, replaced by Club Studio 100.
+After that series ended, Fred and Samson were given a longer show, Le grenier de Fred & Samson.

+Fred is interpreted by Tristan Moreau, who pushed the production to be more original and adapted to the Francophone culture and continues to work in French-language activities for Studio 100, and Fred and Samson make theater shows and to Plopsaland too.

+In 2020, Fred and Samson returned with Fred et Samson en vadrouille for Studio 100 TV.
+In the new series, they travel through the countryside in a small van, based on Samson en Marie.